absmohamed/JS-intro/Mongoose/README.md

 **Updating the posts_controller.js for CREATE**

-Similar to what we had to do for the READ routes, we need to execute the save on the Post object returned by `addPost` in utilities, and handle the response in the callback function we pass to it:
+Similar to what we had to do in the test, we need to execute the `save` on the Post object returned by `addPost` in utilities, and handle the response in the callback function we pass to it:

 posts_controller.js
 ```javascript
 const makePost = function (req, res) {
     // save the Post instance from addPost